Amozaya/rock-paper-scissors/README.md

-# Game of "Rock Paper Scissors Lizzard Spoke"
+# Game of "Rock Paper Scissors Lizzard Spok"

-The game of "Rock Paper Scissors Lizzard Spoke" is based on a traditional game of "Rock Paper Scissors" but with some new options to choose from to make the game more interesting.
+The game of "Rock Paper Scissors Lizzard Spok" is based on a traditional game of "Rock Paper Scissors" but with some new options to choose from to make the game more interesting.

 On this website user can play the game against a computer, which is based purely on your luck, as computer selects the options randomly and there is no way to predict what computer will select next.
 Whoever gets the 5 points first wins the game!